twolfson/multi-image-mergetool/test/test-files/README.md

 # multi-image-mergetool test-files
 ## Images
-We have generated the following images via Pinta:
+We have generated the following images via Pinta and `pngcrush`:

 - checkerboard.png
 - dot.png